Skip to main content

 This guide is written for 2027 Entry applicants and updated annually before each UCAS cycle.
 Sources include University of Greater Manchester's official course page, UCAS, the UCAT Consortium, and direct conversations with current students.
 Read time: ~12 minutes.

-Predicted UCAT for interview at University of Greater Manchester
+University of Greater Manchester at a glance

 A-LevelMinimum